EOSIO/spec-repo/eep-draft_flexible_notify.md

 * A contract may send cheap context-free events to off-chain systems.
 * Receivers may not charge RAM to the sender.
 * Receiving contracts may authenticate signals using `get_sender`.
-* Off-chain processes may authenticate signals and events by looking at `creator_action_ordinal` in the notification's action trace.
+* Off-chain processes may get the sender by looking at receiver of the action referred to by `creator_action_ordinal` in the notification's action trace.

 This EEP is a variation on signals and slots, similar to boost::signal2 or Qt.
 A major difference is that both sides must opt in to a pairing.
 The sending contract chooses which contracts may opt into receiving, and the receiving contracts opt in to which contracts they listen to.